ibm-cloud-docs/vmwaresolutions/vmonic/faq_byol.md

 {: #faq_byol-vsphere}
 {: faq}

-{{site.data.keyword.baremetal_short}} are provisioned with VMware vSphere installed and with vSphere licenses included.
+{{site.data.keyword.cloud_notm}} bare metal servers are provisioned with VMware vSphere installed and with vSphere licenses included.
 If you selected BYOL for vSphere, a process is automatically initiated upon instance deployment to remove the included vSphere licenses.
 As part of this process, after you install your BYOL licenses, they are verified.
 Upon verification and confirmation, the included vSphere license charges are credited to your {{site.data.keyword.cloud_notm}} account.

 ## Can you still use the existing manual process for BYOL?
 {: #faq_byol-manual-process}